AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLGroup/Insert.md

 AMLGroup.Insert Method (CAEXWrapper, Boolean)
 =============================================
-AutomationML 2.1 APIInserts the specified CAEX object in it's associated container.
+Inserts the specified CAEX object in it's associated container.
 An AMLGroup object shall only contain InternalElements which are AMLMirrorObjects and/or further AMLGroup objects.
 If other InternalElements are tried to insert, the result is `false`.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)